NCIP/gdc-docs/docs/Data_Dictionary/Release_Notes/Data_Dictionary_Release_Notes.md

       - `tumor_regression_grade` <!--DAT-1833-->
       - `lymph_nodes_tested` <!--DAT-1834-->
     - Added new permissible value for `primary_diagnosis` field<!--DAT-1879-->
-    - Add min and max to properties <!--DAT-1885-->
+    - Added min and max values to properties <!--DAT-1885-->
     - Added new permissible value for `morphology` field <!--TT-818-->
 * Modified `follow_up` entity
     - Added new permissible values for `ecog_performance_status`<!--DAT-1684-->
-    - Added new permissible values for `comorbidity`<!--DAT-1766-->
+    - Added new permissible values for `comorbidity` <!--DAT-1766-->
     - Added new permissible values for `disease_response`<!--DAT-1840-->
     - Added new permissible values for `risk_factor`<!-- DAT-1841-->
-    - Added min and max to properties <!--DAT-1884-->
+    - Added min and max values to properties <!--DAT-1884-->
     - Added new property:
       - `hepatitis_sustained_virological_response` <!--DAT-1845-->
     - Updated CDE, CDE version, description and URL for `comorbidity`<!--DAT-1911-->
-    - Added a CDE for days_to_comorbidity on node follow_up <!--DAT-1912-->
+    - Added a CDE for `days_to_comorbidity` <!--DAT-1912-->
     - Removed `reflux_treatment` property <!--DAT-1913-->
     - Add a new property:<!--DAT-1843-->
       - `risk_factor_treatment`